rycolab/neural-network-recognizers/README.md

 The FLaRe benchmark, which contains the datasets for all formal languages used in our experiments, can be found [here](https://github.com/rycolab/flare).

-Our experiments our fast enough that they can be run quite quickly even without GPUs.
+Our experiments are fast enough that they can be run quite quickly even without GPUs.
 It takes only a couple hours or so to run all experiments on a scientific computing cluster in CPU mode.